Agroecology

 Science and Politics

-By Peter M. Rosset and Miguel A. Altieri
+by Peter M. Rosset and Miguel A. Altieri

 Our global food system is largely based on unsustainable industrial agricultural practices, is a major source of greenhouse gas emissions, is controlled by a handful of large corporations and produces unhealthy food.
 Agroecology is a solution to these increasingly urgent problems.